 Educate Members About Star Ratings

 Payers should be mailing information to current and future customers now, says Nicole Althaus, vice president of member engagement products at HealthMine.
 You’re already sending letters to remind members about their annual exams, she says.
 Include in the mailing an infographic that educates members about Star ratings, she adds.

 View the new Medicare Plan Finder at https://www.medicare.gov/plan-compare, the GAO report at https://www.gao.gov/products/GAO-19-627 and the Deft study at http://bit.ly/2ML07jG.
 Contact Adelberg at firstname.lastname@example.org, Resnick at email@example.com and Althaus via Rob Wyse at firstname.lastname@example.org.

 The preceding was reprinted with permission of the publisher.
 Copyright © 2019 by Managed Markets Insight & Technology, LLC.
 All rights reserved.
 Health Plan Weekly is published 52 times a year by AIS Health, 2101 L Street, NW, Suite 400, Washington, D.C.
 20037.
 800-521-4323 www.AISHealth.com.
 Subscriptions to HPW include free electronic delivery in addition to the print copy, and access to all content online.
 For subscriptions for five or more users, contact email@example.com.

-Senator William Frist, a former U.S. Senate Majority Leader and nationally recognized heart and lung transplant surgeon, has launched ...
+Senator William Frist, a former U.S. Senate Majority Leader and nationally recognized heart and lung transplant surgeon, has launched a new podcast ...